Channel Tagging System

 To use ultra-low latency presets:

-This triggers the backend fast path that **skips the `select_next_action` LLM call**, saving 100-500ms latency per turn.
+This triggers the backend fast path, which **skips the `select_next_action` LLM call** and saves 100-500ms latency per turn.

 {% endhint %}